NicolasCalafiore/Strategy-Design-Practice-Payment-Processor-Demo/README.md

  - Console App

  - Its not a very complex program.
- - The center focus of this program was how the program handles charging the paymen method.
+ - The center focus of this program was how the program handles charging the payment method using Strategy Design to create a more modular program.